Graphs in the 3--sphere with maximum symmetry: Introduction

 (3) Each spatial MS graph has a unique MS action.
 This is also true for each (abstract) MS graph except for one graph of genus 29.

 \end{theorem}

-Actually Theorem \ref{MS-graph} will be included in very precise results (Theorem \ref{detailed-classification} and also two appendices) in the coming text, which present all the MS graphs, as well as spatial MS graphs except $g=21, 481$.
+Actually Theorem \ref{MS-graph} will be included in very precise results (Theorem \ref{detailed-classification} and also Appendix A) in the coming text, which present all the MS graphs, as well as spatial MS graphs except $g=21, 481$.
 Of course, the meaning of ``present all abstract and spatial MS graphs" itself will be addressed soon.

 Our approach relies on \cite{WWZZ} which builds the connection between the study of $OE_g$ and orbifold theory.
 The paper is organized as below.

 In Section \ref{orbifold}, we will give a brief introduction to the orbifold theory, and introduce necessary terminologies to present Theorem \ref{classify}, the main result of \cite{WWZZ}, which is a list of spherical orbifolds $\mathcal{O}$ with marked (allowable) singular edges and dashed arcs.
 Indeed we also try to outline the ideas of \cite{WWZZ}.